Why Cambridge needs a dedicated job board

-National job boards spend a lot of money on advertising: online; radio, TV.
+National job boards spend a lot of money on advertising: online; radio, and TV.
 You name it, and they have most likely used it.
 And yet, their very nature (i.e., national) means that a lot of this advertising is not targeted.

-However, by having a job board focused entirely on one location, in this case Cambridge, all the website marketing is immediately targeting the ‘right’ job seekers.
+However, by having a job board focused entirely on one location, in this case, Cambridge, all the website marketing is immediately targeting the ‘right’ job seekers.
 Why would you visit a job board dedicated to Cambridge if you wanted to work in Bristol or Edinburgh?

-Targeted advertising = effective advertising and the end result is a much higher percentage of relevant traffic visiting our site.
+Targeted advertising = effective advertising and the result is a much higher percentage of relevant traffic visiting our site.
 In turn, this will ultimately result in more hires for local employers.

 Increased access to passive job seekers

 It has long been assumed that only active job seekers use job boards.
 If you want to reach passive job seekers, you don’t use a job board.
 Right?
-Well, traditionally this has been true, as national job boards have so many agency adverts, it takes far too long for a passive job seeker to find anything evenly remotely interesting.
+Well, traditionally this has been true, as national job boards have so many agency adverts, it takes far too long for a passive job seeker to find anything even remotely interesting.
 Thus, they give up and leave the site quite quickly.

 When we recently surveyed users of the Cambridge Jobs Board, we found this to be quite the opposite.
 It turns out that passive job seekers use our site just as much as active job seekers.
 Why?